voidshard/wysteria/README.md

-v0.98: Working examples added.
-More embedded options coming to be able to launch stand alone
+v0.99: Just waiting on embedded bleve implementation for embedded search
-#Wysteria
+# Wysteria

 An open source asset tracking, versioning & publishing system written in Go.

-##Before You Start
+## Before You Start

 There are three components that a wysteria server uses in conjunction on to work, they are:
 - A database for long term storage